Frequently Asked Questions

 Q: What do I receive for my membership fee?

-A: Once your membership is accepted, you will receive a membership card, rule book, individual point record card, and NBHA window decals.
-You will also receive a one-year subscription to the Barrel Horse News (a $24 value).
+A: Once your membership is completed online, you will receive a digital membership card and a subscription to the Barrel Horse News.
 In addition, your membership entitles you to many other benefits including:

 - Eligibility to compete for points in NBHA sanctioned events.